-This page contains a list of city resources to support our communities as we experience the COVID-19 pandemic and get through this together.
-Multnomah County and the State of Oregon also have comprehensive lists of resources and information.
+This page contains a list of city and regional resources to support our communities as we experience the COVID-19 pandemic and get through this together.

 City of Portland services and operations may have changed or temporarily paused due to the COVID-19 pandemic.
 To see which changes may affect you, visit COVID-19 City of Portland Customer Service Hours and Operations Changes.

 Multnomah County Coronavirus COVID-19 page has information related to public health information, mental health resources, and translated and culturally specific resources for County residents.
 Available in many languages: ASL |አማርኛ | العربية | Burmese | Español | 中文 | 繁體中文 | Chuukese | فارسی | Français | 日本語 | Kajin Majōl | Kishwahili | ကညီကျိ | 한국어 | Kosrean | नेपाली | Palauan | Pohnpeian | русский | Soomaali | ภาษาไทย | กริญญา | Tiếng Việt | Tongan

 The State of Oregon COVID-19 Resources page has information related to unemployment benefits, childcare, public health information, occupational safety, business, state taxes, and state parks access for Oregonians.

 Center for Disease Control and Prevention (CDC) Coronavirus COVID-19 Information: Available in many languages including; Español | 简体中文 | Tiếng Việt | 한국어

 If you have a question or need information about City services or programs, please call the City/County Information & Referral line at 503-823-4000 or email email@example.com.
 Staff are available to help Monday through Friday from 8 a.m. to 5 p.m.